Why Hire Katz, Marshall & Banks for Your Whistleblower Case?

 Katz, Marshall & Banks partner, Lisa Banks, recently co-authored Whistleblower Law: A Practitioner’s Guide.
 This comprehensive guide to whistleblower law, published by ALM’s Law Journal Press is available in eBook and print formats.
 Click here for more information.

-Contact KMB to speak with an intake attorney to discuss your case, without charge or further obligation.
+Contact KMB to speak with one of our intake attorneys to discuss your case, without charge or further obligation.